darinpeetz/HPC_Training/lessons/UWM/cc_main.md

-sbatch        | submit batch job squeue        | query status of batch job scancel       | delete batch job scancel       | view accounting data for jobs
+sbatch        | submit batch job squeue        | query status of batch job scancel       | delete batch job sacct         | view accounting data for jobs

 ### Compiling
 If you're writing scientific code, you're almost definitely using C/C++, Fortran, Matlab, or Python, so it behooves us to check and see what the options for those are.